orpatashnik/StyleCLIP/README.md

 ## Updates
+**15/8/2021** Add support for StyleSpace in optimization and latent mapper methods

 **6/4/2021** Add mapper training and inference (including a jupyter notebook) code

 **6/4/2021** Add support for custom StyleGAN2 and StyleGAN2-ada models, and also custom images